Mercedes-Benz's C-Class has only just undergone its mid-cycle update for 2019 but prototypes for the next-generation model are already out testing.

 2021 Mercedes-Benz C-Class spy shots - Image via S. Baldauf/SB-Medien

-In the powertrain department, look for the base model to stick with a 2.0-liter turbocharged inline-4.
+In the powertrain department, look for the base model to stick with a 2.0-liter turbocharged inline-4, this time augmented with a mild-hybrid system.
 Above this is likely to be a plug-in hybrid system and then a C43 (or possibly C53) from AMG with the mild-hybrid system already found in the tuner's E53 and CLS53 models.
 At the top of the range will be AMG's C63 which we hear will receive the hybrid treatment as well.

 Stay tuned for updates as development continues.